vvscode/docs/docs/resources/number-administration/checkout-reserved-numbers.md

 ### Headers

-This is a protected resource and requires an `instance signed request <instancesignedrequest>`.
+This is a protected resource and requires an [instance signed request](doc:instancesignedrequest).

     Authorization: Instance {instance ID}:{instance signature}
     X-Timestamp: {now}